Public Diplomacy Programs for Afghanistan and Pakistan

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-Non-governmental organizations (NGO's) must submit proposals for the Bureau's consideration.
-NGO's may submit proposals before the application deadline, with Bureau consideration granted shortly thereafter.
-Where there is a specific or immediate priority or need, the Bureau will issue policy and program guidelines and will invite NGO's to submit proposals for Bureau review.
-NGO representatives are also encouraged to communicate directly with Bureau and U.S. Embassy program officers regarding priorities and funding timelines.
-NGO's that have never received Department of State Funding must be prepared to demonstrate that their organizations meet the financial and accounting requirements of the U.S. Government before they can be eligible to receive Bureau funding.
+Eligible applicants must submit proposals for the Bureau's consideration.
+Applicants may submit proposals before the application deadline, with Bureau consideration granted shortly thereafter.
+Where there is a specific or immediate priority or need, the Bureau will issue policy and program guidelines and will invite applicants to submit proposals for Bureau review.
+Applicants that have never received Department of State Funding must be prepared to demonstrate that their organizations meet the financial and accounting requirements of the U.S. Government before they can be eligible to receive Bureau funding.
 PAS staff at Embassy Kabul and Embassy Islamabad can also initiate the process to arrange for specific individual grants, which relate to a program run by post.

 Award Procedure

 The Public Affairs sections (PAS) at post establish panels to review grant applications.
-Once recommendations are made, the Public Affairs Officer considers recommendations and makes funding decisions.
-If necessary, the decision goes to the Ambassador for the final say in program funding.
+Once recommendations are made, the Public Affairs Officer (PAO) considers recommendations and decides which applications post recommends for an award, subject to the Grant Officer's approval.
+In some cases, the PAO may consult the Ambassador.
+The decision for the final award determination rests with the Grants Officer.

 Deadlines